Platypus-Tech/platypus-os-original-drafts/README.md

 Note to self: needs updating BIG TIME
 ### The `.github` folder
 That's my code scanning thing and Dependabot thing.
+### The `cpu` folder
+That's where the code is for the CPU.
+Currently it supports ARM64.
 ### The `command lines` folder
 That is where everything relating to the command lines goes.
 #### The `platypusPrompt `folder